RakshitKumar04/Face_Recognition/README.md

 Face Recognizer identifies the face of an individual by their name with the help of their facial features.
 Face Recognizer uses deep learning algorithms to compare a live capture or digital image with the stored faceprints(also known as datasets) to verify identity.
-The algorithm used for detection is haar cascade by Paul Viola and Michael Jones and for recognition is LBPH Face Recognition algorithm.
+The algorithm used for detection is haar cascade by Paul Viola and Michael Jones and for recognition is the LBPH Face Recognition algorithm.

 ### Haar Cascade for face detection

-Basically, the technique trains a cascade function (boxes of shapes) that appears in images with faces, and learns the general pattern of a face through the change in colors/shadows in the image.
+The technique trains a cascade function (boxes of shapes) that appears in images with faces and learns the general pattern of a face through the change in colours/shadows in the image.
 In the original paper, the author claims to have achieved 95% accuracy in face detection.
-You can find detailed explanation in OpenCV documentation.
+You can find a detailed explanation in the OpenCV documentation.

 References:
 * https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html